At least three JNU students injured in clash between ABVP, Left groups

 “The Inter-Hostel Administration oversees the conduct of the polls,” she said.
 “Any complaints by the students’ body will be looked into by the IHA,” the vice-chancellor added.

 Pandit said that strict action would be taken against those found guilty, irrespective of their political affiliations.
-She added that acts of violence could lead to the elections being deferred further.
+She added that acts of violence could lead to the elections being deferred.